 This tour gives you a day in the Lake District National Park, from York.
-Its an ideal way to see the villages, market towns and scenery associated with this stunning National Park.
+Its an ideal way to see the villages, market towns and scenery associated with this stunning corner of England.

-You will start the Lake District tour by travelling along the Lake District's largest lake, Windermere.
+You will start the Lake District tour by travelling alongside the Lake District's largest lake, Windermere.
 Sit back and enjoy incredible views of the Lake towards the fell ranges beyond.

-You will also get to experience a Lake Cruise somewhere along your journey, where you will be able to marvel at the unbeatable views of the Lake District national park.
+You will also get to experience a Lake Cruise somewhere along your journey, where you will be able to marvel at the unbeatable views of the Lake District national park from the glistening waters.

 As your Lake District tour comes to an end, we will then continue our journey back to York.